step-security/harden-runner/README.md

   When you use `egress-policy: block` mode, you can also set `disable-telemetry: true` to not send telemetry to the StepSecurity API.

-## How past supply chain attacks would have been prevented
+## How past attacks would have been prevented

 [Hands-on tutorials](https://github.com/step-security/supply-chain-goat) to learn how `harden-runner` would have prevented past software supply chain attacks, such as the Codecov breach.